Lawsuits target ICE arrests in New York state courts

-NEW YORK (AP) - New York’s attorney general has joined the Brooklyn district attorney and several advocates’ groups in filing two lawsuits challenging immigration arrests in state courthouses.
+NEW YORK (AP) - New York’s attorney general joined the Brooklyn district attorney and several immigrant advocates’ groups Wednesday in filing two separate federal lawsuits challenging Immigration and Customs Enforcement arrests in New York courthouses.

-The plaintiffs said arrests by federal immigration agents in courthouses have skyrocketed since Republican President Donald Trump took office.
-They said the arrests have disrupted court operations and hampered law enforcement.
+The plaintiffs said ICE arrests in courthouses have skyrocketed since Republican President Donald Trump took office, disrupting court operations and hampering law enforcement.

+“When ICE targets witnesses and victims for arrests, it deters noncitizens and immigrants from assisting in state and local law enforcement efforts or protecting their own rights in court,” Attorney General Letitia James said.
+“This is a disastrous and dangerous break from previous policy and that’s why we are fighting to force them to end this practice.”

-A lawsuit filed in Manhattan federal court by Attorney General Letitia James and Brooklyn District Attorney Eric Gonzalez seeks to halt what they say is a two-year pattern of arrests by Immigration and Customs Enforcement agents in and around the courthouses.
+The lawsuit filed in Manhattan federal court by James and Brooklyn District Attorney Eric Gonzalez seeks to halt what they said is a two-year pattern of civil immigration arrests by ICE agents in and around New York state courthouses.

-The second lawsuit was filed by the Legal Aid Society and several immigrants’ rights groups.
+The second lawsuit, filed by the Legal Aid Society and several immigrants’-rights advocacy groups, seeks a permanent injunction ordering ICE not to make civil immigration arrests without a judicial warrant or to surveil any individual coming to, attending or returning from court.

-ICE says its courthouse arrests are often necessary because of the “unwillingness of jurisdictions to cooperate.”
+“ICE’s courthouse enforcement blatantly violates the constitutional rights of our clients, as well as all immigrant New Yorkers, and we look forward to addressing this injustice in court,” said Janet Sabel, CEO of The Legal Aid Society.

 Sign up for Daily Newsletters